kmac/mlbv-archived/README.md

     - [python-lxml](http://lxml.de/) module
 * [streamlink](https://streamlink.github.io/)
 * a video player.
 Either `vlc` or `mpv` is recommended.
+    - Note: player can be specified via config file.
+If player is not on the system path you may need to setup the full path in the config file.

 This software is tested under linux.
 It should work under Windows or Mac with the pre-requisites installed, but may require minor tweaks (bug reports are welcome).